rybern/mstan/README.md

   list-all-models          Return all model IDs
 ```

-You can also get help on commands, like `mstan concrete-model --help`.
+You can also use `--help` for individual commands, like `mstan concrete-model --help`.

 ### Model IDs
 *Model IDs* are strings that are used to uniquely reference individual models in a network.
 For example, the following string is the ID of a model from the ["simple" example](http://ryanbe.me/modular-stan.html?example=simple) network:
 ```
 Mean:standard,Stddev:lognormal,StddevInformative:yes
 ```
-It's a comma-separated list of the module selections that make up that model; in this case `Mean` is implemented by `standard` and so on.
+Model IDs are comma-separated lists of the module selections that make up that model; in this case `Mean` is implemented by `standard` and so on.

+You can also find model ID of a selected model on the website in the text box above the module tree.

 ### Examples:
 These examples will use the ["simple" example](http://ryanbe.me/modular-stan.html?example=simple).